 Which may go some way to explaining the difficulty of completely turning on celebrities who have sexually transgressed from the norm.
 I mean, their work still stands up even if it appears that their morals and ethics haven’t, right?

-Harris played the role of ‘the painter’ on the conceptual side two of Aerial, known as A Sky Of Honey and contributed a quite lovely spoken word section on An Architect’s Dream as well as a singing interlude on The Painter’s Link.
-On the 2018 remastered edition, these parts have been replaced by Kate’s son Bertie (Albert McIntosh), who indeed took this role when mum performed A Sky Of Honey in its entirety, as part of Before The Dawn, her celebrated live residency at the Hammersmith Apollo in London in the autumn of 2014.
+Rolf Harris played the role of ‘the painter’ on the conceptual side two of Aerial, known as A Sky Of Honey and contributed a quite lovely spoken word section on An Architect’s Dream as well as a singing interlude on The Painter’s Link.
+On the 2018 remastered edition, these parts have been replaced by Kate’s son Bertie (Albert McIntosh), who indeed took this role when Mum performed A Sky Of Honey in its entirety as part of Before The Dawn, her celebrated live residency at the Hammersmith Apollo in London in the autumn of 2014.

-Rolf also features on Kate’s 1982 album The Dreaming.
+Harris also features on Kate’s 1982 album The Dreaming.
 He plays didgeridoo on the title track, though that performance appears to be intact on the 2018 remaster, even if any mention of his name isn’t.

 The friend explained that Rolf’s removal machine felt like the appropriate thing to do, given his conviction for 12 counts of indecent assault on four teenage female victims during the 1970s and 1980s.
 In his eighties himself, the Aussie artist was stripped of many of the honours he had been awarded during his career.
 Like him or loathe him, Rolf Harris is great with a brush.
-Me too.

 Kevin Spacey can act.
 That’s no surprise.
 However, when multiple allegations surfaced of inappropriate sexual conduct with very young men, he was instantly dropped from Season 6 of Netflix’s outrageously popular House of Cards.